 - Current date

 - Date(s) absent

 - Reason for absence

 - Current Daytime Phone number

-- Parent/Guardian signature or signature of student who is 18 years or older
+- Parent/Guardian signature (or, signature of student if the student is 18 years or older).

 If a student is unable to attend school and will miss more than two school days, homework may be requested from teachers through the Main Office.
 Teachers require 24 hours to complete homework requests.
 If a student is absent due to a prolonged illness, a medical note is required.